greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 toc: true

 ---
+Updated: 2025-10-22 to include Windows instructions.

 Updated: 2025-09-19 to modernize this and get it working again.

-*Note:* the instructions in this blog post currently only work on linux and Mac systems.
+*Note:* the instructions in this blog post have been tested on Linux, Mac, and Windows with Visual Studio installed.
+It will also work fine under WSL on Windows (since that's just Linux).
+I haven't tried it with other compilers on Windows.
-I haven't tried it out on Windows yet, but I will update the post if I can make that work.

 Last week I (re)discoverered that it's pretty easy to use the RDKit in other C++ projects.
 This is obviously somthing that's possible, but I thought of it as